Help & Support

 Our website has security certificates (issued by Entrust) which prove to you that our site is genuine, encrypted, and secure, giving you peace of mind that your personal and financial confidential information is protected.
 You can check that our site (and any other website you visit) has been authenticated with a security certificate easily in any internet browser you are using.
 Proof of the authentication appears in a variety of ways — the address bar or part of the URL may be green (or any other colour depending on your browser) or there will be a padlock symbol next to the address or in some other part of the address bar.
 Sometimes, you may have to click a similar padlock symbol at the bottom of the browser page to see the certificate.
 If you ever go to our website, and you can’t see a sign that the site has a security certificate, please call us on 0800 800 468.

-You are protected when you use Online Banking and PC Business Banking
+Online Banking and PC Business Banking

 When you use our Internet Banking services, you are protected by NetGuard or Mobile NetGuard if you are using the Mobile Banking app, adding an additional layer of security to our other systems and procedures.
 PC Business Banking also comes with its own robust, customisable online security protection, including options to have multiple users authenticating each other’s transactions and the ability to control what individual users can do within system.